 The Speed of Trust challenges the age-old assumption that trust is merely a soft, social virtue and instead demonstrates that trust is a hard-edged, driver, a learnable and measurable skill that makes organizations more successful, people more promotable, and relationships more energizing.
 Trust is a powerful accelerator to performance and when trust goes up, speed also goes up while cost comes down.
 This session will help you leverage trust as a tangible strategy for executing your business objectives.
 Some of the benefits you can expect are:

-Focus on work rather than continuously spending time dealing with
+Focus on work rather than continuously spending time dealing with relationship issues.

 Complete projects and initiatives faster and with better results.

 Increase creativity, innovation and commitment with your employees.

 Time: 1:00 p.m. - 5:00 p.m.